jennschiffer/welcome-to-my-guestbook-app/README.md

 This is the starter app pt 6 for the Empireconf 2017 Glitch workshop.
 It was built in and runs on [glitch](https://glitch.com)!

-In this workshop, attendees will learn about using glitch to take a static old-school guestbook page and take it full-stack so their guests can log in via twitter and leave fun nice messages!
+In this workshop, attendees will learn about using glitch to take a static old-school guestbook page and take it full-stack so their guests leave fun nice messages!

 In part six, we show our database entries of guestbook records instead of JSON!
 * remove json records object